servalproject/serval-dna/doc/Servald-REST-API.md

 #### 403 Forbidden

-The request failed because the caller does not possess the necessary cryptographic secret.
+The request failed because the server does not accept requests from the originating host.

 #### 404 Not Found